-- people with HIV/AIDS - people with genetically weakened immune systems - people with cancer - transplant and other patients taking immunosuppressive drugs
+- people with HIV/AIDS - people with cancer - people with genetically weakened immune systems - transplant and other patients taking immunosuppressive drugs

 The risk of Cryptosporidium in Winnipeg's water is very low.
 However, people with extremely weak immune systems should ask their doctor if they should take the precaution of boiling their drinking water vigorously for one minute.
 Boiling kills Cryptosporidium.

-The general public does not have to boil their drinking water.
+The general public does not have to boil their water.